-1. Find out if the instructor is (or was) actually a stand-up comedian.
+1. Find out if the instructor is (or was) actually a headliner level stand-up comedian.

-Unfortunately, there are a number of so-called stand-up comedy instructors who either have never even been a performing comedian, never got past open mike level with their stand-up comedy act or never worked as a paid professional.
+Unfortunately, there are a number of so-called stand-up comedy instructors who either have never even been a performing comedian, they never got past open mike level with their stand-up comedy act or they have never worked anytime as a paid professional.

 2. See if the instructor has an online video of their stand-up comedy act that you can review.